Skip to main content

 • Complete and submit repair requests online as needed

-• Accountable for proper handling and security of all issued keys, safe access, and hall property
+• Accountable for the proper handling and security of all issued keys, safe access, and hall property

-• Exemplify promptness, initiative, adaptability, high ethical standards, professional appearance, and demeanor as part of the conference team.
+• Exemplify promptness, initiative, adaptability, high ethical standards, professional appearance, and demeanor as part of the program team.

 UR Summer Staffing Assistant

-The Staffing Assistant will schedule and supervise all Community Assistants within their conference team.
+The Summer Student Office Coordinator (SSOC) will schedule and supervise all Summer Student Office Staff (SSOS) within their summer program team.
 This position will give you valuable real-world experience in a leadership environment.
-The Staffing Assistant position should work 30-40 hours per week during the summer semester.
+The SSOC position should work 30-40 hours per week during the summer.

 Compensation